innovatoraakash/text_marquee_package/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: This package can be used to make a scrolling text widget(marquee) same as shown on bottom of the news channel.
+ This package can be used to make a scrolling text widget(marquee) same as shown on bottom of the news channel.

 ## Features